CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Introduction

+\textbf{(ii) History-agnostic Decoding.} As the context is iteratively updated and may include mispredicted tokens, the confidence of otherwise stable tokens can fluctuate or even regress \citep{wang2025timefeatureexploitingtemporal}.
+However, token decoding is typically independent of predictions from previous steps, without leveraging the historical consistency of tokens.
+This undermines convergence and propagates errors across steps, reducing decoding robustness.

-To address these issues, we propose \textbf{CreditDecoding}, a \emph{training-free} and effective parallel decoding strategy for dLLMs.
-The key idea is to assign each token a \emph{trace credit score} that accumulates historical logits across steps, and act as a token-level prior that is fused with the current logits to accelerate confidence convergence for correct-but-underconfident tokens.
-In doing so, CreditDecoding reduces redundant iterations while stabilizing predictions against temporary inconsistencies.
+To address these issues, we propose \textbf{CreditDecoding}, a \emph{training-free} parallel decoding strategy for dLLMs.
+It assigns each token a \emph{trace credit} score that accumulates historical logits across steps.
+This score acts as a prior condition fused with the current logits to boost confidence.
+CreditDecoding reduces redundant iterations while stabilizing predictions against temporary inconsistencies.

-We evaluate CreditDecoding on two dLLMs across eight benchmarks covering knowledge, reasoning, and coding tasks.
-Our experiments show that CreditDecoding achieves consistent speedups (up to $5.48\times$ in Tokens-Per-Forward) with minimal or no accuracy loss.
-Furthermore, CreditDecoding is fully orthogonal to existing inference optimizations such as KV cache \citep{feng2025theoreticalbenefitlimitationdiffusion} , Early stop and PyTorch 2.0 compiler infrastructure \citep{pytorch20}, making it readily integrable into existing dLLM pipelines.
+We evaluate CreditDecoding on four dLLMs across eight benchmarks covering knowledge, reasoning, and coding.
+Experiments show that CreditDecoding achieves consistent speedups with modest performance uplift across a diverse set of dLLM architectures and benchmarks, while remaining orthogonal to mainstream optimizations such as KV cache \citep{feng2025theoreticalbenefitlimitationdiffusion} and kernel fusion \citep{pytorch20}.
+In summary, our work makes the following contributions:

-In summary, our work makes the following contributions: \begin{itemize}[noitemsep,topsep=0pt,partopsep=0pt,parsep=0pt] \item We empirically reveal and analyze two key limitations of current dLLM inference under parallel decoding: \emph{computational redundancy} and \emph{history-agnostic decisions}.
-Through case studies, we reveal a temporal gap between sampling and decoding in dLLM generation, which points to a potential direction for further acceleration. \item We propose \textbf{CreditDecoding}, a \emph{training-free} parallel decoding algorithm that accumulates trace credit as a token-level prior to \emph{enhance} and \emph{correct} current logits, thereby accelerating convergence.
-We demonstrate that on eight benchmarks, CreditDecoding achieves a 5.48× speedup and a 0.48 performance improvement over LLaDA-8B-Ins, and a 4.11× speedup with a 0.15 performance improvement over LLaDA-MoE-Ins.. \item Our CreditDecoding is plug-and-play and exhibits scaling potential, it accelerates diverse dLLM backbones and remains effective in long-context (up to 4K) settings.
-Moreover, it is compatible with mainstream inference optimizations without retraining or architectural changes. \end{itemize}
+\begin{itemize}[noitemsep,topsep=0pt,partopsep=0pt,parsep=0pt] \item We analyze threshold-based parallel decoding and identify \emph{computational redundancy} and \emph{history-agnostic decisions} as key bottlenecks.
+We further find \emph{temporal consistency} in confidence trajectories across denoising steps, which provides an effective prior for acceleration.

+\item We propose \textbf{CreditDecoding}, a \emph{training-free} method that accumulates trace credit as a token-level prior to accelerate inference.
+We also introduce a \emph{tuning-free} variant to improve usability.
+On LLaDA-8B-Instruct, the primary approach achieves up to $5.48\times$ speedup while \emph{improving} task performance.